-The Weighted shading mode ( ) paints markers using colours indicating density at each pixel like the Density mode, but with an optional weighting coordinate.
+The Weighted shading mode () paints markers using colours indicating density at each pixel like the Density mode, but with an optional weighting coordinate, using a colour map shared with other layers in the plot.
 You can configure how the weighted coordinates are combined at each pixel to give the final weighted result.
 Depending on the configuration and actual point density, this can behave in some ways like Aux mode and in some ways like Density mode, but allows you to do things that are not possible in either.